SparkleNetworks/LinkedInNET/README.md

 ### 4. Get access token

-When redirected to your own website, you can get an access code.
+When the user is redirected back to your website, you can get an access code.

 ````csharp
 // http://mywebsite/LinkedIn/OAuth2?code=...&state=...